You downloaded three apps last month and opened none of them

 Which gamified goal apps use psychology to keep you going?
 Habitica and Goalify

 Some people stay motivated by visual progress.
 Others need something more.
 Gamified goal apps apply game mechanics – experience points, levels, rewards, and penalties – to real-life goals.
-Conroy, Yang, and Maher’s analysis of top-ranked physical activity apps found that reward and threat mechanisms appeared alongside goal-setting features in the majority of top-ranked apps [1].
+Conroy, Yang, and Maher’s analysis of top-ranked physical activity apps found that reward and threat mechanisms were coded alongside goal-setting features across the top-ranked apps analyzed [1].
 That pattern extends beyond fitness.

 Gamified goal tracking applies game mechanics such as experience points, levels, streaks, and penalties to real-life goal completion, using operant conditioning principles to sustain motivation through immediate feedback loops.